Dry Eye Syndrome: How to Relieve Your Symptoms

 Vitamins C and E

 Antioxidants in general – including vitamin C and vitamin E – may help with dry eye.
 One study trialled a supplement containing both vitamins along with B2, zinc and grape polyphenols.
-The supplement may have helped improve tear stability while reducing the burning, itching, redness and the sensation of having something in your eye.viii
+The supplement may have helped improve tear stability while reducing the burning, itching, redness and the sensation of having something in your eye.xii

 The easiest way to up your vitamin C intake is by eating citrus fruits, red and green peppers, kiwifruit, tomatoes, strawberries, broccoli, spinach, potatoes and Brussels sprouts.
 Vitamin E is found in nuts, seeds and vegetables; especially green leafy vegetables.

 Evidence suggests having low vitamin D levels may increase susceptibility to dry eyes.
-One study discovered 52 per cent of women with low vitamin D had dry eyes, compared with four per cent of those with normal vitamin D levels.ix
+One study discovered 52 per cent of women with low vitamin D had dry eyes, compared with four per cent of those with normal vitamin D levels.xiii

 Getting enough vitamin D can be a challenge since a major source is sunlight.
 The UK government recommends everyone take a vitamin D supplement during the autumn and winter months.
 You can get vitamin D from your diet too: try eating oily fish, eggs, red meat, and foods fortified with the vitamin.